 How to help: Ask your child for more information.
 Talk with him about how he can approach the teacher.
 (You can always intervene later.)
 This way, he knows you want to get to the truth and you’re willing to help.
 But he also gets to be part of the solution.

 By knowing when and how to get involved, you give your child the chance to learn how to handle problems himself.
-You may even be able to troubleshoot some problems by finding out which school social situations might be toughest for him.
+You can even troubleshoot some problems by

 role-playing common social situations.